giuliachiola/super-blog-content/tutorials/styleguide-setup.md

 ---
 title: Styleguide setup
 abstract: Node packages checklist to setup a styleguide from scratch.
-quote: Limitations live only in our minds.
-But if we use our imaginations, our possibilities become limitless.
+quote: Limitations live only in our minds. <br class="u-ty-break-t">But if we use our imaginations, our possibilities become limitless.
 quoteAuthor: Jamie Paolinetti

 date: 2020-03-25